-The College Archive is currently unavailable for consultation while we recruit a new Archivist.
-General enquiries about former Cambridge students may be addressed to the University Archive at firstname.lastname@example.org.
+General enquiries about former Cambridge students may be addressed to the University Archive at email@example.com.
 You may also find the online Venn Catalogue of Alumni Cantabrigiensis useful.
-Enquiries about recent Pembroke students (1940-present) may be addressed to the College Tutorial Office at email@example.com.
+Enquiries about recent Pembroke students (1940-present) may be addressed to the College Tutorial Office at firstname.lastname@example.org.
+Enquiries about Pembroke-specific archives should be directed to the Archivist in the first instance.

 Pembroke has around 30,000 incunabula, rare books, and early modern manuscripts in closed storage on-site.
 There is no complete online catalogue at present; we rely on our card catalogue, which is arranged by the author's name.
 Readers are requested to write to the Librarian to check whether we have a particular book if it is not on iDiscover or ESTC .